mozaicdb/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-my readme on pointers and arrays
+my task for arrays string and pointers